tengcomplex/rssamantha/readme.txt

 TODO
 ===============================================================================
+- Example: ^(?!(\[(lkml.org|ycombinator|Library of Congress: News)\])).*

+- Improvement, Item.toShortString, source might be useless there.

+- Bug in ItemAcceptor.getArgsFromUrl(), if value contains a "=" it fails.
+  We have to concat a astring from all indicies greater 0 instead of passing tok[1]. hm.put(tok[0], tok.length > 1 ? tok[1] : "");

+- Check very long description when sending POST, seems we fail with 400 instead of just cutting it, or return a graceful warning.

 - 2014-10-09T10:49:05.588 com.drinschinz.rssamantha.ChannelReader getCreated SEVERE: Error reading http://feeds.feedburner.com/eclipse/fnews Could not parse Sept 29, 2014 8:31:00 am EST
   Not awesome, we would have to preprocess Sept->Sep.
 - Introduce ignorecreated per reading channel.